microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/senet-tutorial.md

 This tutorial assumes that you already registered for and have [a Senet Developer account](http://www.senetco.com/developer-portal/).
 It also assumes that you have provisioned at least one device sending uplink packages to Senet.

 This tutorial will show you how to configure your Senet devices to forward IoT data to the microshare.io data lake.
-It'll also show you how to create a microshare account, generate a streaming token, and use it in a Senet notification target.
+It will take you through creating a microshare account, generating a streaming token, and using it in a Senet notification target.
 After this you'll be able to use the functionality of the microshare platform to share your data securely, build data workflows, Apps, etc.

 ## Register for a Microshare.io account